Alignak-monitoring/alignak/doc/source/13_monitoring/network-service.rst

 **Abstract**

 This document describes how you can monitor publicly available services, applications and protocols.
 By “public" I mean services that are accessible across the network - either the local network or Internet.
 Examples of public services include "HTTP", "POP3", "IMAP", "FTP", and "SSH".
 There are many more public services that you probably use on a daily basis.
-These services and applications, as well as their underlying protocols, can usually be monitored by Shinken without any special access requirements.
+These services and applications, as well as their underlying protocols, can usually be monitored by Alignak without any special access requirements.

 Introduction
 =============

-Private services, in contrast, cannot be monitored with Shinken without an intermediary agent of some kind.
+Private services, in contrast, cannot be monitored with Alignak without an intermediary agent of some kind.
 Examples of private services associated with hosts are things like CPU load, memory usage, disk usage, current user count, process information, etc.

-These instructions assume that you've installed Shinken according to the :ref:`Installation tutorial <gettingstarted/installations/shinken-installation>`.
+These instructions assume that you've installed Alignak according to the :ref:`Installation tutorial <gettingstarted/installations/alignak-installation>`.
 The sample configuration entries below reference objects that are defined in the sample config files ("commands.cfg", "templates.cfg", etc.) that are installed if you followed the quickstart.

 Plugins For Monitoring Services
 ================================

 When you find yourself needing to monitor a particular application, service, or protocol, chances are good that a :ref:`plugin <thebasics/plugins>` exists to monitor it.
-The official Nagios/Shinken plugins distribution comes with plugins that can be used to monitor a variety of services and protocols.
+The official Nagios/Alignak plugins distribution comes with plugins that can be used to monitor a variety of services and protocols.
 There are also a large number of contributed plugins that can be found in the "contrib/" subdirectory of the plugin distribution.
 The `Monitoringexchange.org`_ website hosts a number of additional plugins that have been written by users, so check it out when you have a chance.

 If you don't happen to find an appropriate plugin for monitoring what you need, you can always write your own.
 Plugins are easy to write, so don't let this thought scare you off.
 Read the documentation on :ref:`developing plugins <development/pluginapi>` for more information.

 I'll walk you through monitoring some basic services that you'll probably use sooner or later.
-Each of these services can be monitored using one of the plugins that gets installed as part of the Nagios/Shinken plugins distribution.
+Each of these services can be monitored using one of the plugins that gets installed as part of the Nagios/Alignak plugins distribution.
 Let's get started...

 The host definition